pierre-pretorius/nebulex/usage-rules/nebulex.md

 ### Function Documentation

-- Use `@doc` for all public functions
+- Use `@doc` for all public functions.
-- Include `@typedoc` for all custom types
+- Include `@typedoc` for all custom types.
-- Provide examples in function documentation using doctests when applicable
+- Provide examples in function documentation using doctests when applicable.
-- Document all options with descriptions and default values
+- Document all options with descriptions and default values.
-- Group related functions using `@doc group: "Group Name"`
+- Group related functions using `@doc group: "Group Name"`.
-- The maximum text length is 80 characters, and you should aim to adhere to this limit.
+- The maximum text length is 80 characters, and you should aim to adhere to this. limit.
 However, there are special cases where exceeding it is acceptable.
 For example, you may exceed the limit for a link (e.g., ["my link"](http://github.com/elixir-nebulex)) or a code snippet that only exceeds the limit by a few characters (e.g., 1 or 2).